haowei-wu/haowei-wu.github.io/index.md

 ## About Me

 I am currently a software engineer at Google, working on toolchain support for Fuchsia OS.
-I obtained my PhD degree in Department of Computer Science & Engineering of The Ohio State University, working with Dr. Atanas Rountev.
-My research areas are software engineering, programming languages, and compilers.
+I obtained my PhD degree in Department of Computer Science & Engineering of The Ohio State University, working with [Dr. Atanas Rountev](http://web.cse.ohio-state.edu/~rountev.1/).
+My research areas are software engineering, programming languages, static analysis, and compilers.
 Before joining OSU, I got my Bachelor Degree in Information Security in Huazhong University of Science & Technology in 2013.

 ## Publications